carcasanchez/CarlosCabreira/README.md

 ![](https://raw.githubusercontent.com/carcasanchez/Puzzle-Bobble/master/Photos_Images/CarlosC.jpg)

-Hi!.
+Hi!
 I'm the former leader of the DuckDev team.
 In our latest project, A Link Between Ages, I have done a dual role as the team leader, organizing and focusing the team to end the game development as right as posible; and working as a gameplay programmer.
  Is in this last half where I can show the most part of my contribution to the game.

 ## Player movement